 If you are using the projector in daylight inside your room.
 You can do the same thing by closing your curtain.
 To avoid the sunlight inside your room.

 Saying the right projector means.
 You have to choose the projector for daylight.
 Which have a good brightness level.

 And it also has a good contrast ratio.
 Because the contrast ratio and resolution also matter a lot during daylight projection.
 For good image quality.

 Avoid projection on the wall

 Still, you don’t get a good-quality image on the wall.
-Because a normal wall can’t hold the projected light from the projector.
+Because a normal wall can’t reflect the light toward the viewers like a professional projector screen.

 And also it will harm internal projector parts.
 And because of that, your projector life decreases.
 Also, it will cost you in replacement.
 So avoid the projector’s direct contact with the sunlight.